Joe Malloori

-Joe Malloori is an Indian actor who has appeared in Tamil language films.
+Joe Malloori (born 22 December 1964) is an Indian actor who has appeared in Tamil language films.
 After making his debut in Prabhu Solomon's Kumki (2012), he has appeared as antagonist and supporting actor in other ventures.

 Career

 Joe Malloori had been a Tamil writer, notably working on poems and documentaries including Paal Nilappaadhaiyil.
 He made his acting debut in 2008 before starring in Prabhu Solomon's Kumki (2012), appearing as Mathayaan, a tribal leader.
 He won critical acclaim for his performance, with a reviewer from The Hindu noting "Solomon’s choice of Joe Malluri for the strong role of Mathayaan is laudable."
 He has since appeared as in other ventures including Jilla and Rummy.